 Actions fall into several different categories.
-You may see some but not others, depending on the age and configuration of your organization.
+What you see depends on the age and configuration of your org.

-Standard actions
+Standard Chatter actions

-Standard actions are actions that are included automatically when Chatter is enabled: Post, File, Link, Poll, and, in organizations that use work.com, Thanks.
-Standard actions can also include any you've created for your organization using point-and-click methods, such as create or Log A Call actions.
+Standard Chatter actions are actions that are included automatically when Chatter is enabled: Post, File, Link, Poll, and, in orgs that use work.com, Thanks.
+Standard actions can also include any actions that you created for your org using point-and-click methods, such as create or Log A Call actions.